 - Fantasy Sequence: Constantly.
 Ian is a chronic daydreamer.
 He's also obsessed with movies, so these are frequently shout outs.
 They're also the only part of the show to use Conspicuous CG.

 - Fiery Redhead: Sandi.

 - Funny Foreigner: Odbald, the Dutch guy who works at Ian's dad's store.
-Also Ian's Polish and Scottish grandmothers.
+There's also Ian's Polish and Scottish grandmothers.

-- Grumpy Old Woman: Grandma Kelly.
+- Grumpy Old Woman: Grandma Kelley.
 As opposed to Ian's other grandma, who's more of a Cloud Cuckoo Lander.

 - Grossup Closeup: This happens in two episodes.

-- Heh Heh, You Said X: This is Kyle and Korey's respond to certain things near the end of "Health Nut."
+- Heh Heh, You Said X: Occasionally, this is Kyle and Korey's response to something another character said.

 - How Unscientific!: Usually averted, with fantasy sequences turning out to be dreams or daydreams, but played straight in the episode where Ian can predict the future with his nose.